rafgrigoryan/messageCounter/readme.md

     node reciever.js
     ```

-   This command will display the total count of messages received in second.
+   This command will display the total count of messages count received in a second.

 ### Notes